EngAboarab/course3Assign/README.md

 #Reading activity labels data

-# Column Values for the Train table
+#Column Values for the Train table

-#C column values for the test table
+#column values for the test table

 #colmn value for the activity labels